Mission & History

 - Replacement of the broken closure tablet on the Homer Plessy (of Plessy v.
 Fergusson) Tomb in St. Louis Cemetery No. 1

-- Complete restoration of the Glapion Family Tomb – also known as the Marie Laveau Tomb in St. Louis Cemetery No. 1
+- Restoration of the Glapion Family Tomb – also known as the Marie Laveau Tomb in St. Louis Cemetery No. 1

 - The completion of a conditions survey of all four squares of Lafayette Cemetery No. 1